dolthub/docs/content/interfaces/sql/concurrency.md

 ### SQUASH\(\)

 The SQUASH function merges a branch's root value into the current branch's working set.
-With this approach the user can then commit the changes, adding only 1 commit to a branch's history compared to the many that can orginate from a convential merge.
+With this approach the user can then commit the changes, adding only 1 commit to a branch's history compared to the many that can orginate from a conventional merge.

 The argument passed to the function is a reference to a branch \(its name\).